tepesalexandru/quartz/content/PSM_1/Questions Packs/Scrum Artifacts.md

 ---
-title: "Scrum Artifacts | Questions Pack - (PSM I)"
+title: "Scrum Artifacts | Questions Pack"
 ---
 #### Question 1
 What is the order of items in the Product Backlog?